-When calculating heat transfer or pressure and head loss it is important to know if the fluid flow is laminar, transitional or turbulent
+When calculating heat transfer or pressure and head loss it is important to know if a fluid flow is laminar, transitional or turbulent

 There are in general three types of fluid flow in pipes